THOMASELOVE/431-minute-2025/README.md

 ## Deadlines and Late Work

 - All Minute Paper deadlines are in the [Course Calendar](https://thomaselove.github.io/431-2025/calendar.html).
-- Completed Minute Papers receive a grade of 4-5 out of a possible 5 points if completed before the Wednesday noon deadline.
+- Completed Minute Papers receive a grade of 4 to 5 out of a possible 5 points if completed before the Wednesday noon deadline.
 - Any Minute Paper completed late, but before Thursday at noon (i.e. within 24 hours) will receive a grade no higher than 3.5 out of 5.
 - After Friday at noon, we will no longer accept Minute Paper submissions.